focalhaus/focal-haus-core-plugin/readme.txt

 * **Hide Dashboard Menu Items**: Allows administrators to choose which dashboard menu items will be hidden for non-admin users.
 This is particularly useful for client sites where you want to simplify the WordPress admin interface for your clients or restrict access to certain areas of the dashboard.
 * **Custom Permalinks**: Remove base slugs from Custom Post Types (CPTs) to create cleaner, more user-friendly URLs.
-* **Plugin Integrations**: Ensures compatibility with popular plugins when using custom permalink structures, preventing conflicts and 404 errors.
 * **Multilingual Support**: Enhances compatibility with Polylang by allowing duplicate slugs for different languages, improving URL structure for multilingual sites.
+* **Misc.
+Utilities**: Various utilities including custom login logo, admin toolbar customization, SEOPress editor access, and file editor security options.

 = Custom Permalinks Features =